blobaa/attestation-protocol-ts/README.md

     /* set parameters */
     const params: CreateLeafAttestationParams = {
         leafAccount: "ARDOR-ACCO-UNTT-OBEA-TTEST",          // account to be attested
         attestationContext: "exampleContext",
         payload: "exampleAccountPayload",                   // [optional] payload data field (see Attestation Protocol)

         passphrase: "<some passphrase>",                    // passphrase of attestor account
-        myAttestorAccount: "ARDOR-MYAT-TEST-ORAC-COUNT" // [optional] account name of attestor accounts attestor.
+        myAttestorAccount: "ARDOR-MYAT-TEST-ORAC-COUNT",    // [optional] account name of attestor accounts attestor.
-                                                        // Required if attestor account is an intermediate entity };
+                                                            // Required if attestor account is an intermediate entity
+        fee: 0.1                                            // [optional] fee in IGNIS.
+                                                            // If not set, automatic fee calculation will be used };

     try {